UCloud

 Step 3

-Then click on Apps in the left panel to investigate what tools and environments you can use (green circle).
+Then click on Apps in the left panel to investigate what tools and environments you can use (orange square).
 The easiest way to find Sandbox resources is to search via the toolbar (red circle).
 In this example, we’ll select the Genomics Sandbox (which will bring you to the submission screen).

 Mark them as favorites so they appear on your dashboard.